Econonomics with Geography student profile

 You choose two-thirds of your modules from the third year economics optional modules list and the rest of your modules from geography.

-Options include: Industrial Economics, Introduction to Econometrics, Developments in Microeconomics, Developments in Macroeconomics, Comparative Banking, International Trade, Environmental Economics, Regional Geography of the UK, Globalised Urbanisation, Geographies of Children and Youth, Feminist Geographies of Home, Central America: Dependency and Development, Geographies of Transnational Mobility and Diaspora.
+Options include: Industrial Economics, Introduction to Econometrics, Developments in Macroeconomics, Developments in Microeconomics, International Trade, Corporate Finance and Derivatives, Financial Economics and Asset Pricing, Environmental Economics, Central Banking and Financial Crises, Development Economics, Regional Geography of the UK, Globalised Urbanisation, Geographies of Children and Youth, Feminist Geographies of Home, Central America: Dependency and Development, Geographies of Transnational Mobility and Diaspora.

 Teaching and learning

 Our extensive and regular interaction with major companies around the world ensures all our teaching is commercially relevant.
 Many of our teaching staff are invited by governments, the media and companies around the world to advise on issues of policy and practice.
 Their insights keep our courses up to date with the latest thinking and best practice.